-A student educational plan (SEP) is an advising tool which will allow advisors to map out a student's educational path based on a student's educational goals and timeframe.
-Students can obtain their plan via MyGCC's Ellucian[®] Degree Works reports.
+A student educational plan (SEP) is an advising tool which allows advisors to map out a student's educational path based on the student's educational goals and timeframe.
+Students can obtain their plan via MyGCC's Ellucian® Degree Works reports.